Eyal Weizman: Architecture career

 In February 2020, Weizman was informed by email that his right to travel to the United States under a visa waiver program had been revoked.
 He was later informed by an official of the US Embassy in London that an algorithm had identified a security threat that was related to him.

 Political activism

-Weizman is on the editorial board of Third Text, Humanity, Cabinet and Political Concepts and is a board member of the Centre for Investigative Journalism (CIJ) and of the Technology Advisory Board of the International Criminal Court in the Hague, and sat on the board of the Israeli human rights organization B’Tselem in Jerusalem.
+Weizman is on the editorial board of Third Text, Humanity, Cabinet and Political Concepts and is a board member of the Centre for Investigative Journalism (CIJ) and of the Technology Advisory Board of the International Criminal Court in the Hague, and sat on the board of the Israeli human rights organization B'Tselem in Jerusalem.

 He is currently on the advisory boards of the Human Rights Project at Bard College in New York, as a jury member for architecture in the Akademie Schloss Solitude and of other academic and cultural institutions.

 In 2014 Weizman was featured in "The Architecture of Violence", a film produced for the series Rebel Architecture broadcast by Al Jazeera English.

+Weizman has spoken against Israel's treatment of Palestinians.
+Speaking about the Israeli military targeting of civilians, Weizman said he "can't see it anything other than a part of the genocidal campaign".
+Work done by Weizman, as part of Forensic Architecture, has countered Israel's defense in South Africa's genocide case against Israel.
+Summarizing the report's findings, Weizman has said:Israel's defence at the ICJ relied greatly on it instituting these humanitarian zones, warnings and evacuation orders.
+And with this, they were trying to argue that actually they are trying to save lives, rather than, as accused, engaging in genocidal acts.
+In fact, when we looked at the correlation between evacuation orders and where people were actually sent, we saw very often people were sent to areas that had no adequate infrastructure.
+Furthermore, people were being attacked by the military in these zones.

+Weizman has criticized Germany's legal and political framework which criminalizes certain forms of solidarity with Palestine by equating it with antisemitism.
+Weizman argues that this state-sponsored repression undermines democratic values and restricts the ability to challenge oppressive political systems.
+He also criticized the German state by arguing that the state imposes a narrow, politicized definition of Jewish identity to serve its own political interests.
+He said:Both Emily and I, as Jewish intellectuals in Germany, find ourselves occasionally being deplatformed, being publicly disciplined – being lectured by the children and grandchildren of the perpetrators who murdered our families and who now dare to tell us that we are antisemitic.